swing-research/kedm/icassp2019/README.md

 # KEDM

-This repository provides the source codes to regenerate the results provided in "On the move: Localization with Kinetic Euclidean Distance Matrices" paper, submitted to ICASSP2019.
+This repository provides the source codes to reproduce the results provided in "On the move: Localization with Kinetic Euclidean Distance Matrices" paper, submitted to ICASSP2019.

 ## Summary
 We regenerate the following simulations: